Home Contact Us FAQ's SiteMap

 EXPLANATION:

 Early in the recruitment process, some candidates provide current salaries or salary expectations that are lower than the actual.
-They believe that these low “teaser” rates will help entice the hiring manager to think he is getting a good deal.
-Then, when the job offer stage is reached and after the hiring manager has invested a lot of time to assess and approve the candidate within his organization, the real salary is presented along with various excuses for not providing accurate information previously: “my earlier salary was just an estimate”; “I didn’t know what my total salary was because I don’t keep close track”; “my compensation has been recently increased.”
+They believe that these low "teaser" rates will help entice the hiring manager to think he is getting a good deal.
+Then, when the job offer stage is reached and after the hiring manager has invested a lot of time to assess and approve the candidate, the real salary is presented along with various excuses for not providing accurate information previously: "my earlier salary was just an estimate"; "I didn't know what my total salary was because I don't keep close track"; "my compensation has been recently increased."
 The result is that the hiring manager is faced with a much higher cost candidate than he was earlier led to believe and is put in an uncomfortable negotiating position.

 RESOLUTION:

-Gladly, this ploy can be dealt with by pushing for the candidate’s total salary and benefits in the early stages of the process and not excepting estimates.
+Gladly, this ploy can be dealt with by pushing for the candidate's total salary and benefits in the early stages of the process and not excepting estimates.
 The recruiter and the hiring manager need to work together and ask separately for precise current compensation information.
-Along with this, it is important to let the candidate know that he may be asked to provide company payslips later one.
+Along with this, it is important to let the candidate know that he may be asked to provide company payslips later on.

 Tactic 2:

-Sudden External Interest
+Sudden External Internal Interest

 REGULARITY: Common